 All questions and concerns about these streets should be directed to the N.C.
 Department of Transportation at 919-296-6080.
 This includes questions and concerns about signs; snow removal; and pavement, curb, and gutter repairs.

+Plowing is conducted to ensure emergency responders have safe and timely access.
 Public Works employees monitor snowfall depths on pavement for when and how to plow:

 - 2 inches — Plowing begins.
 This depth ensures more effective snow removal and less damage to streets.